Detroit Tigers' Miguel Cabrera passes Babe Ruth on MLB's all-time hits leaderboard

 "We are having some education on some of these big names, but nobody needs to be educated on Babe Ruth's name.
 It's stamped all across our game and the history of our game, but it's a lot of fun for our guys to watch Miggy get closer and closer to all these names."

-This article originally appeared on Detroit Free Press: Detroit Tigers' Miguel Cabrera passes Babe Ruth for career MLB hits
+This article originally appeared on Detroit Free Press: Miguel Cabrera: Tigers star passes Babe Ruth on MLB all-time hits list